• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 Image Source: nngroup

-When being compared to other methods, in the case of user testing, for instance, heuristic evaluation is more accurate and detailed, but how?
+Compared to other methods, in the case of user testing, for instance, heuristic evaluation is more accurate and detailed, but how?

-For user testing, there is usually an observer who takes on their shoulders the responsibility of explaining the user’s actions and inferring the hidden reasons behind these actions, which leaves room for interpretation and guesswork that can be misleading.
+For user testing, there is usually an observer who takes on the responsibility of explaining the user’s actions and inferring the hidden reasons behind these actions, which leaves room for interpretation and guesswork that can be misleading.

 Heuristic evaluation is also a great way to obtain meaningful results in a very short time.

-Having said that, here’s a list of benefits associated with conducting a heuristic evaluation on a website:
+Having said that here’s a list of benefits associated with conducting a heuristic evaluation on a website:

 1. The whole process focuses on relevant areas on a website – this is to say that the problems it identifies can help increase conversions.